Margarida021/Margarida021/README.md

 <img src="image_github.png" width="200" align="right">

 <h3>✏️ About Me</h3>
-<p>Hello, I'm Margarida and I come from a background in Design.
-Recently, I decided to embarked on an new career path as a junior full-stack developer, starting with an intensive Web Development bootcamp at Le   Wagon in Lisbon.
-This transition was driven by my interest in coding and my eagerness to learn new skills and be able to combine both my design and software development skills together.
-Hoping this is just the   begining of this new journey!</p>
+<p>Hello, I'm Margarida and I have a background in Design.
+Recently, I decided to embark on a new career path as a junior full-stack developer, starting with an intensive Web Development bootcamp at Le Wagon in Lisbon.
+This transition was driven by my interest in coding and my eagerness learning new skills and being able to combine both my design and software development skills together.
+I hope this is just the first step on a fun and challenging journey!</p>
 Feel free to contact me at <strong>ana.margarida.almeida92@gmail.com</strong>

 <h2 dir="auto"></h2>